Robert P. Goldman

-Robert Philip Goldman (born 1942) is the William and Catherine Magistretti Distinguished Professor of Sanskrit at the Department of South and Southeast Asian Studies at the University of California, Berkeley.
-He is also the winner of the Sanskrit Award for 2017 by the Indian Council on Cultural Relations (ICCR) as well as a Fellow of the American Academy of Arts and Sciences since April 1996.
+Robert Philip Goldman (born 1942) is the William and Catherine Magistretti Distinguished Professor of Sanskrit at the Department of South and Southeast Asian Studies at the University of California, Berkeley, and a Fellow of the American Academy of Arts and Sciences since April 1996.

-Biography

-Early life and education

 Goldman was born in 1942.
 He went to Columbia College and obtained an A.B. degree in 1964.
 He also received a Ph.D. from the University of Pennsylvania in 1971.

-Career

 Goldman is notable for his English translation of the Rāmāyaṇa published by Princeton University Press in 7 volumes between 1990 and 2019.
 His co-translators on the work included Sheldon I. Pollock, Rosalind Lefeber, Barend A. van Nooten, and Sally J. Sutherland Goldman.
+Goldman received the Sanskrit Award for 2017 by the Indian Council on Cultural Relations (ICCR).